MicrosoftDocs/minecraft-creator/creator/Documents/RTX_PBRTexturingGuide_Intro.md

 ### Adding the Textures

-To create a mirror in a PBR workflow, you require two maps; a roughness map and a metalness map.
+To create a mirror in a PBR workflow, you require a Roughness map and a Metalness map.
 When you set a roughness map to a value of `0.0`, or solid black, you will create a smooth surface for light to bounce directly off of.
-With a metalness map set to a value of `1.0`, or solid white, the object will be rendered like reflective metal.
+With a Metalness map set to a value of `1.0`, or solid white, the object will be rendered like reflective metal.
 With this mirror set up, the Render Dragon engine will be able to ray trace with less time handling calculations for these objects.

 :::row:::
     :::column:::